History of the Jews in Ukraine: Pogroms across Podolia

+Interwar era

-Bolsheviks/USSR consolidation of power
+Consolidation of Soviet power

 In July 1919, the Central Jewish Commissariat dissolved the kehillot (Jewish Communal Councils).
 The kehillot had provided social services to the Jewish community.

 From 1919 to 1920, Jewish parties and Zionist organizations were driven underground as the Communist government sought to abolish all potential opposition.
 The Yevsektsiya Jewish section of the Soviet Communist party was at the forefront of the anti-religious campaigns of the 1920s that led to the closing of religious institutions, the break-up of religious communities and the further restriction of access to religious education.
 To that end a series of "community trials" against the Jewish religion were held.
 The last known such trial, on the subject of circumcision, was held in 1928 in Kharkiv.
 At the same time, the body worked to establish a secular identity for the Jewish community.

 In 1921 many Jews emigrated to Poland, as they were entitled by a peace treaty in Riga to choose the country they preferred.
 Several hundred thousand joined the already numerous Jewish minority of the Polish Second Republic.
+Also, during the interwar period, thousands of Jewish refugees from the Soviet Ukraine migrated to Romania.

 On 31 January 1924 the Commissariat for Nationalities' Affairs was disbanded.
 On 29 August 1924 an official agency for Jewish resettlement, the Commission for the Settlement of Jewish Toilers on the Land (KOMZET), was established.
 KOMZET studied, managed and funded projects for Jewish resettlement in rural areas.
 A public organization, the Society for the Agricultural Organization of Working Class Jews in the USSR (OZET), was created in January 1925 to help recruit colonists and support the colonization work of KOMZET.
 For the first few years the government encouraged Jewish settlements, particularly in Ukraine.
 Support for the project dwindled throughout the next decade.
 In 1938 OZET was disbanded, following years of declining activity.
 The Soviets set up three Jewish national raions in Ukraine as well as two in the Crimea – national raions occupied the 3rd level of the Soviet system, but were all disbanded by the end of World War II.